Ringsted Square, Pavilion

 The pavillion is intended to provide the square with a new rendezvous point with appeal for young and old alike with its variety of functions.

-Gottlieb Paludan Architects won first prize in the invited design competition and Slagelse Municipality is responsible for the execution of the project.
+Gottlieb Paludan Architects won first prize in the invited design competition and Ringsted Municipality is responsible for the tendering and execution of the project.